-- The expense ratios are calculated in accordance with the requirements in the Investment Management Association of Singapore's guidelines on the disclosure of expense ratios (the "IMAS Guidelines") and based on figures in the Company's audited accounts for the financial period ended 31 May 2024.
-The following expenses, and such other expenses as may be set out in the IMAS Guidelines (as may be updated from time to time), are excluded from the calculation of the expense ratio: - (a) brokerage and other transaction costs associated with the purchase and sales of investments (such as registrar charges and remittance fees); - (b) interest expenses; - (c) foreign exchange gains and losses of the Share Class, whether realised or unrealised; - (d) front-end loads, back-end loads and other costs arising on the purchase or sale of a foreign unit trust or mutual fund; - (e) tax deducted at source or arising from income received, including withholding tax; and - (f) dividends and other distributions paid to shareholders. - 2.
-The turnover ratios are calculated based on the lesser of purchases or sales of underlying investments expressed as a percentage of daily average net asset value.
+- The expense ratios are calculated in accordance with the requirements in the Investment Management Association of Singapore's guidelines on the disclosure of expense ratios (the "IMAS Guidelines") and based on figures in the Company's latest audited accounts as at the date of this Singapore Prospectus (for the financial period ended 30 September 2023).
+The following expenses, and such other expenses as may be set out in the IMAS Guidelines (as may be updated from time to time), are excluded from the calculation of the expense ratio: - (a) brokerage and other transaction costs associated with the purchase and sales of investments (such as registrar charges and remittance fees); - (b) interest expenses; - (c) foreign exchange gains and losses of the Share Class, whether realised or unrealised: - (d) front-end loads, back-end loads and other costs arising on the purchase or sale of a foreign unit trust or mutual fund; - (e) tax deducted at source or arising from income received, including withholding tax; and - (f) dividends and other distributions paid to shareholders.

+2. The turnover ratio is calculated based on the lesser of purchases or sales of underlying investments expressed as a percentage of daily average net asset value.